By Kathryn Rock

 On December 16, 2021, the Office of the Comptroller of the Currency (OCC) requested feedback on its draft principles addressing climate-related financial risk.
-The draft principles are designed to support the identification and management of climate-related financial risks at OCC-regulated institutions with more than $100 billion in total consolidated assets.
+The draft principles are designed to support the identification and management of climate-related financial risks at OCC-regulated institutions with more than $100 billion in total consolidated assets1.
 Given that regulators are talking to each other and working together in today’s current environment, these principles should be a good indicator for all financial institutions as to where regulators are heading.
 The OCC is accepting feedback through February 14, 2022, after which it will release updated principles that will be used as a foundation for future climate-related financial risk guidance.

-The OCC’s draft principles are in response to its identification of the effects of climate change and the transition to a low-carbon economy as emerging risks to banks and the financial system.
-The OCC states that banks and the financial system are likely to be impacted by the physical and transition risks from climate change1.
+The OCC’s draft principles2 are in response to its identification of the effects of climate change and the transition to a low-carbon economy as emerging risks to banks and the financial system.
+The OCC states that banks and the financial system are likely to be impacted by the physical and transition risks from climate change3.
 The principles endeavor to address potential weaknesses in banks’ approach to identifying, measuring, monitoring, and controlling climate-related financial risk as they look to protect the overall financial system.
 Adverse effects to the financial system would impact everyone, but, as history has shown, would likely disproportionately impact the financially vulnerable or low-to-moderate-income (LMI) households and communities.

 The draft principles build on existing OCC rules and guidance and assist banks in developing a framework to support safe and sound management of climate-related financial risks.
 Specifically, they: